leoosborne/waterfall-finder/README.md

 ## Technical Description
-The project will be a responsive multi-page application (MPA) built either with MongoDB, Express, ReactJS and Node.js, or with vanilla JavaScript if I cannot grok React within the alloted time.
-My research pointed me to this setup because I want the following features.
+The first iteration of the project will be a responsive single-page application built with Express, vanilla javascript and Node.js.
+Eventually it will become a Multi-Page Application.
+My research pointed me to this setup because I want the following features...

     1. Ability to add Google Analytics.
     2. Ability to track SEO for the different pages.